reinert/requestor/README.md

         .auth(new BasicAuth( user.getUsername(), user.getPassword() ));
 ```

+BasicAuth optionally accepts a third boolean param called `withCredentials`.
+It will instruct the
+browser to allow cross-site requests.

 ### Bearer Token

 Correspondingly, the `BearerAuth` performs the **bearer token authentication** by adding a header to the request in the form of `Authorization: Bearer <token>`.